Ali-Mhrez/Ali-Mhrez/README.md

 ### *PhD Researcher (Data Science, NLP focus)*

-I'm a passionate researcher and developer specializing in Natural Language Processing (NLP) and deep learning.
+I'm an NLP researcher and developer with a strong background in Deep Learning and machine learning.
 My work focuses on building robust models for tasks like stance detection, document summarization, and natural language inference.
 I am dedicated to exploring state-of-the-art techniques and contributing to the advancement of data science through research and practical application.

 ### 🌱 I'm currently learning...